 In This Section

-Berkeley Law provides need-based Boalt Hall Grants to JD students to ensure that the school remains financially accessible.
+Berkeley Law provides need-based grants (also known as Boalt Hall Grants) to JD students to ensure that the school remains financially accessible.
 The grants are intended to assist students from low-income families such as those who were Pell grant recipients as undergraduates.

 - How Do I Apply for Need-Based Grants?